 Spaces in the large rest house are also installed for office work and collective worker safety checks as well as taking rest.

-On March 1, a convenience store will open.
+On March 1, 2016 a convenience store opened in the large rest house.
+On April 11, operation of the shower room started.
 Efforts will continue to improve convenience of workers.